Making the Most of Christmas Leftovers

 Adding a little seaweed to your meals can aid digestion, as alginates bind and remove toxins.
-Seaweed also contains dietary fibre, which helps you feel full.
-So you can prevent overeating.
+Seaweed also contains dietary fibre, which helps you to feel full and can prevent overeating.
 So we asked some of our friends to share their favourite ways to stop festive feasts going to waste.

 Rory MacPhee, Mara Seaweed Manager and all-round seaweed fanatic

 “Combine toasted cumin and coriander seeds with diced onion, ginger and chilli.
 Chop up remaining turkey and gently fry (or leave it out if you’re veggie).
 Throw in a handful or two of leftover veg - carrots, sprouts, potatoes - and season with 1tbsp Kombu powder and ½ tbsp curry powder.
 Pour over coconut milk and leave to simmer for 10 minutes.”

 “A fusion of Christmas and Japanese flavours with finely sliced sprouts and sweet bites of cranberry.
 Stir fry chopped onion with garlic, ginger and Furikake in olive oil.
 Throw in the sprouts until they crisp a little and brown.
 Add a splash of tamari soy sauce, a handful of cranberries and a little grating of nutmeg.
 Cook for another few minutes then enjoy!”

 Xa Milne, Mara co-founder and author of The Seaweed Cookbook